 It’s almost Halloween!
 I’m here to share engaging Halloween-themed activities and centers to keep your students learning and having FUN during this crazy holiday!
 Use these activities and centers to take the Halloween theme all over your classroom (even the blocks center).
-Don’t forget to grab your FREEBIES later in this post or click HERE to grab all the Halloween math and literacy printables.
+Don’t forget to grab your FREEBIES later in this post or click HERE to grab all the Halloween Math and Literacy Unit.
 Let’s start planning!

 This post contains affiliate links.